hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ![](/img/image006.png)

-For *Grafana-Server_Enclosure-monitoring.ps1*, you need to provide at the beginning of the script, the resource names (Server hardware or Server profile or Enclosure) and utilization (CPU, Power, or Temperature) that you want to monitor using a hash table format:
+For *Grafana-Server_Enclosure-monitoring.ps1*, you need to provide at the beginning of the script, the resource names (server hardware or server profile or enclosure) and utilization (CPU, power, or temperature) that you want to monitor using a hash table format:

 ![](/img/image007.png)

-The names of the resources that need to be provided can be easily identified in the corresponding menus of the OneView user interface.
+The names of the resources that need to be provided can be easily identified in the corresponding menus of the HPE OneView user interface.

 These scripts are written to collect metrics continually.
-They can be run in background on a Linux system using a crontab configuration or on a Windows one, usingTask Scheduler.
+They can be run in background on a Linux system using a crontab configuration or on a Microsoft Windows one, using Task Scheduler.

-### How to run the scripts on a Windows machine?
+### How to run the scripts on a Microsoft Windows machine?

-The following commands can be used to schedule both jobs on a Windows machine:
+The following commands can be used to schedule both jobs on a Microsoft Windows machine:

 \> <i>*$trigger = New-JobTrigger -AtStartup -RandomDelay 00:00:30*</i>